16 Horsepower: Musical style

 It has always been difficult to describe the band's music in simple terms as it borrowed just as heavily from folk music, country, bluegrass, and traditional as it did from rock music.
 Described as "progressive country-tinged" and "hypnotic, rustic country-rock", their music has been categorized as alternative country and gothic country-rock.
 They were representatives of the "Denver sound".

 Edwards' grandfather was a Nazarene preacher and young Edwards often went along as his elder preached the gospel to various peoples.
 This experience colored his approach to songwriting as well as the instrumentation employed to develop the band's unique sound.
 On several tracks over the course of the band's career, Edwards evoked decisive Christian imagery, particularly that of the redemptive capacity of Jesus Christ.

 16 Horsepower, especially in their early days, saw themselves first and foremost as a rock band.
 David Eugene Edwards, however, had an interest in all things from past times, including musical instruments.
 One instrument that was paramount during the nascent days of 16 Horsepower was the Chemnitzer concertina.
 It was erroneously credited as a bandoneon (a closely related instrument) on Sackcloth 'n' Ashes.
 The antique instrument used on the early tours and recordings was falling apart and quite cumbersome to tour with; some time before the sessions for Low Estate, it was replaced with the more modern American-made Patek brand instrument.

 Acknowledged influences on the band included Joy Division, the Gun Club, Nick Cave and the Birthday Party.
 16 Horsepower would eventually share the same management as Nick Cave and the Bad Seeds and tour with them.
 They also collaborated with Bertrand Cantat from French band Noir Désir on a cover of The Gun Club's "Fire Spirit" for the 1998 EP The Partisan and on "The Partisan" itself.

 Legacy

 16 Horsepower are among the Denver-based bands credited for laying the foundation for what today has become known as "gothic country".
+The band was more popular in Europe than in the US; Edwards theorized that they came across as more exotic overseas as "there is something fundamentally very American about our music that makes us interesting to a European audience."

+The staff of popular Dutch music magazine Oor voted Sackcloth 'n' Ashes as the fourth-best album of 1996.
+In 2000, the Dutch public broadcaster VPRO made a documentary about Edwards and 16 Horsepower titled The Preacher.

 American metal band DevilDriver paid homage to 16 Horsepower with a cover of "Black Soul Choir" on their 2011 release, Beast.

 A post-rock interpretation of "Black Soul Choir" sung by Brandy Bones became a live staple of Canadian band Big John Bates during their 2012 Battered Bones tour, and a studio version was included on their 2015 album From the Bestiary to the Leathering Room.

 Their 2000 cover of "Wayfaring Stranger" was featured at the end of Bart Layton's 2012 documentary The Imposter, as well as in the opening scene of the 2021 film Titane.